-If you lived in Kyrgyzstan instead of United States, you would:
+If you moved to Kyrgyzstan from the United States, you would:

 MAKE 95.3% LESS MONEY EVERY YEAR